-“What home school curriculum should I use?” is the #1 question people ask me!
+“What home school curriculum should I use?” is the #1 question people ask me when they want to know their best home school curriculum choice!
 I’ve put together this page to help you pick the right program for your child.
-This page lists resources on the Learning Abled Kids’ website that have information about specialty curricula.

 However, before you seek the “perfect” curricula, I must tell you there is no “one size fits all” learning disabilities curriculum.

-Two of the BIGGEST keys for figuring out WHICH program will fit YOUR child are:
+The 2 BIGGEST keys for figuring out the best home school curriculum to fit YOUR child are:

 1) Identify your child’s Learning Style so you can pick programs that will make learning easier for your child,